Fortify Emergency Medical Services

 Unfortunately, there is grave concern that a large-scale biological event will prove to be the exception to this rule.
 Devastation could be vast and swift, and local resources would be very quickly depleted.
 The thousands of state, local, tribal, and territorial (SLTT) governments that are the backbone of our nation will have to fend for themselves for far too long until federal assets arrive, and Congress can provide emergency supplemental funding to support response and recovery.

-The Panel found that basic biological preparedness, response, and recovery infrastructure varies widely throughout the United States, placing the entire nation at risk.
+The Commission found that basic biological preparedness, response, and recovery infrastructure varies widely throughout the United States, placing the entire nation at risk.
 If one community, for example, does not have access to a laboratory in their state that can quickly identify a biological threat, then they are immediately vulnerable and so are those who live in bordering states.
 It reminds us that states, localities, tribes, and territories play a huge role in national security.
 We would like to see state governors, territorial governors and administrators, tribal leaders, mayors, borough council presidents, and township supervisors make biodefense a greater priority before biological attacks, accidents, outbreaks, epidemics, and pandemics place the lives of their constituents at risk.

-In the pages that follow, the Panel recommends key steps that will increase the capability of SLTT to share with the federal government the burden of preparedness for, response to, and recovery from large-scale biological events.
+In the pages that follow, the Commission recommends key steps that will increase the capability of SLTT to share with the federal government the burden of preparedness for, response to, and recovery from large-scale biological events.
 These eight recommendations are:

 Cover image courtesy of Shutterstock.com.